evengineer1ng/DIY-F1-Wheel/README.md

 ---

 ##  Usage
-- On your PC or phone, open Bluetooth and pair with device **“FW707”**
+- On your PC or whatever, open Bluetooth and pair with device **“FW707”**
 - Buttons and axes appear as a standard HID joystick
 - Open a game controller tester (Windows: *joy.cpl*) to verify
 - Pressing buttons or moving paddles updates the HID report instantly